rpdav/nixos/backup-notes.md

 backup won't run if repo hasn't been initialized: borgmatic repo-create --encryption repokey-blake2 (could omit encryption if I figure out how to put that in the HM config - that seems to fail) repo-create also needs to have the path exist - won't make it first

+# testing over ssh
+need to create directories on nas manually - can't do that through ssh with borg's ssh key.
+Not sure of a great way to do this declaratively.
+Might be OK to just treat this as state. initial test worked but it was trying to use my yubikey instead of borg.
+It eventually works but just hangs for a while as it tries all the other keys. setting an IdentityFile in user ssh config and assigning ssh_command in the HM config **still** results in the systemd unit using other keys.

+there are some limitations to the HM module.
+It doesn't allow adding anything to a repository block other than path or label (like identity file or encryption).
+Wonder if it would be better to just set this up as toYAML.